munificent/craftinginterpreters/book/the-lox-language.md

 <aside name="closure">

 Peter J. Landin coined the term.
-(Yeah, he coined damn near half the terms in programming languages.
-Most of them came out of one incredible paper, "The next 700 Programming Languages".)
+Yes, he coined damn near half the terms in programming languages.
+Most of them came out of one incredible paper, "The Next 700 Programming Languages".

 In order to implement these kind of functions, you need to create a data structure that bundles together the function's code, and the surrounding